Son Bou holidays 2019 / 2020

-If you are looking for an unforgettable holiday in 2017, then look no further than the sun, sand and surf of beautiful Son Bou.
-Centrally located on the south coast of Menorca in the Balearic Islands, the beach resort of Son Bou boasts a sensational sandy beach and excellent resort amenities.
-The resort caters to couples and families, and provides plenty of holiday punch.
+If you are looking for an unforgettable holiday in 2019 / 2020, then look no further than the sun, sand and surf of beautiful Son Bou.
+Centrally located on the south coast of Menorca, in a region called Alaior, the beach resort of Son Bou boasts a sensational sandy beach and excellent resort amenities.
+The resort caters to couples and families and provides plenty of holiday punch.
 The Menorcan capital, Mahon, is just a stone's throw away from the resort, giving visitors ample opportunity to check out the amazing sites in the city.
 Guests to Son Bou have plenty of dining options once they pull themselves away from the beach and the boutiques that line the streets have a variety of great items to take back home.

-Once the sun goes down in Son Bou there is plenty of great entertainment.
+Once the sun goes down in Son Bou there is plenty of great entertainment in keeping with Balearics tradition.
 Live music, discos and bars provide guests with a chance to let their hair down.
 It isn't just good times after dark and great beaches that make Son Bou holidays a popular choice, Son Bou also offers history lessons to those looking to explore and learn about Menorca's past.
-A holiday in Son Bou is calling your name, so don't miss out in 2017.
+A holiday in Son Bou is calling your name, so don't miss out on 2019 / 2020.

 If you're looking for some fun on your family holiday, Son Bou is home to the fantastic Club San Jaime.
 There, you will find a number of shops, restaurants and even a small water park that is perfect for parents with kids, or adults that are just young at heart.
 A visit to the prehistoric Cales Coves offers a great opportunity to snorkel and dive in one of the island's most beautiful areas.
 Son Bou is within easy reach of the capital of Mahon, where there are many historic sites to see such as the Baroque 17th Century church of Santa Maria.
 If you’re after a great cultural experience, head to the prehistoric village of Torre d’en Gaumes, where the remains of one of the largest settlements in Menorca still lies.